 - Mission and Lifestyle Expectations.
 The university is a Christian liberal arts institution in the Wesleyan-Holiness theological tradition.
 In light of SWU’s unapologetically Christ-centered mission, all employees are expected to embrace the university’s Statement of Faith, respect its Wesleyan heritage, and adhere to its lifestyle expectations.

 - Physical/Environmental Requirements.
 This position requires strenuous activities from time to time and is classified as heavy work which involves lifting up to 100 pounds.
 The working environment requires outside work in a variety of weather conditions throughout the year, but also includes inside work from time to time.

 - Safety Requirements.
 As an employee of the Physical Plant, it is imperative that all safety procedures are carried out as outlined in its policies (for example, lockout/tag-out, hazard communication, personal protection equipment, spill prevention, and much more).
 These are available in the Director's office for review.
 All new employees will go through a safety orientation.

 - Hours of Operation.
 The Physical Plant operates on a 40-hour per week work schedule, but may require work outside of the regular schedule in an emergency and/or during special events.

 - Pre-employment Screening.
 Employment is contingent on the completion of a criminal background screening.

 The application review process will begin immediately.
-Interested applicants must send a completed staff application with a cover letter and résumé by e-mail to , or by mail to:
+Interested applicants must send a completed staff application with a cover letter and résumé by e-mail to , by fax to 864-644-5980, or by mail to: